Ai Accountant

 How do we deal with foreign SaaS invoices, RCM, and FEMA aspects?

-Foreign SaaS typically falls under import of services, raise a self invoice, pay IGST under RCM, and claim ITC if eligible.
+Foreign SaaS typically falls under import of services.
+Raise a self invoice, pay IGST under RCM, and claim ITC if eligible.
 Ensure correct SAC, maintain bank remittance documents, and comply with FEMA paperwork for cross border payments.
+The 180 day payment rule under Section 16(2) applies here too: ITC must be reversed if payment is not made within the window.

 Written By